Washing Machine Drain Overflow: Causes, Fixes & Prevention

 4. Flush with hot water to clear debris

 Do not use chemical drain cleaners in a standpipe.
-They can damage PVC fittings and the P-trap, and rarely work on lint-based clogs.
+They can damage PVC fittings and the P-trap, and they rarely work on lint-based clogs.
+This is one of the most common plumbing mistakes homeowners make.

 Step 4: Check the Washer's Internal Filter

 Many modern front-load and HE washers have a coin trap or pump filter accessible at the lower front of the machine.
 A clogged filter restricts pump flow and mimics a drain line overflow.
-Consult your owner's manual and clean it every 1–3 months.
+Consult your owner's manual and clean it every 1 to 3 months.

 Pincher's Pro Tip

-Before calling a plumber, always confirm the drain hose has the proper air gap and is no more than 6–8 inches inside the standpipe.
-This simple fix resolves a surprisingly large number of overflow complaints and costs nothing to check.
+Before calling a plumber, always confirm the drain hose has the proper air gap and isn't inserted more than 5 to 7 inches into the standpipe.
+This simple fix resolves a surprisingly large number of overflow complaints and could save you $200 or more.

 Smart Savings Made Simple!